TheodoreEhrenborg/tiny_stories_sae/docs/src/automatic_feature_examination.md

 > 3 is a vague pattern with some exceptions, and 5 is a clear pattern with no exceptions.
 > Focus on the pattern in the strong highlights.
 Describe the pattern in 10 words or less"

+grain of salt: gives high clearness to something that isn't clear

 ## Notable neurons

 ## Comparing to raw LLM neurons